twbs/blog/src/content/posts/2022/bootstrap-icons-1-8-2.md

   - release
 ---

-[Bootstrap Icons v1.8.2](https://icons.getbootstrap.com) has arrvied with some bug fixes and a refreshed docs design to match our main project.
+[Bootstrap Icons v1.8.2](https://icons.getbootstrap.com) has arrived with some bug fixes and a refreshed docs design to match our main project.

 Here's a quick rundown on the icon fixes: